-It is possible the patient will feel numbness or pins and needles under the foot, or lumps and bumps along the inside of the shin where the muscle has begun to protrude through the sheath.
+It is possible you will feel numbness or pins and needles under the foot, or lumps and bumps along the inside of the shin.
+This is where the muscle has begun to protrude through the sheath that surrounds it.
 There may be tenderness along the inside of the shin, although may not be as severe as medial tibial stress syndrome because the compartment is deeper.

 Normal compartment pressures should be between 0 and 10 mmHg.
 For a diagnosis of chronic compartment syndrome, a maximum pressure of more than 25 mmHg during exercise, an increase in pressure of more than 10 mmHg, or a resting post-exercise pressure of more than 25 mmHg is needed.
 The pressure should not normally take longer than 5 minutes to return to normal levels.